 For creating your own Indico instance, we provide two different guides: The first one is for a production system, it will prepare Indico to be served to users and used in all the different purposes you may have besides translations.
 The second is development a light-weight, easier to set up, version oriented to testing purposes, that should not be exposed to the public.

-For the purpose of translation development or testing, which this guide is about, we recommend using the development version.
+For the purpose of translation development or testing we recommend using the development version.

 Go to your transifex settings and generate an API token.